appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 SELECT DISTINCT country FROM users;
 ```

 This query retrieves unique country values from the `users` table.
-The data retrieved from the database using the query is in the format of an array of objects, where each object contains the key `country`.
+The retrieved data is in the form of an array of objects, where each object has a country `key`.

 2. Next, lets use JavaScript to **transform the data** by adding it to the **Options** property.